Official name: Negara Brunei Darussalam

 Brunei – the present times

 Brunei is a small country with small but a powerful economy.
 The well-being of Brunei is based on its oil and gas, which account for 90% of national income.
 Brunei is the fourth oil producer of south-east Asia, making on average 167,000 barrels of oil per day.
-In addition, Brunei also invest in its national airline, Royal Brunei Airlines, and wants to be the main hub of interchange between Europe and Australia.
+In addition, Brunei also invests in its national airline Royal Brunei Airlines, and wants to be the main hub of interchange between Europe and Australia.
 Most crops and animals are imported mainly from Asian countries.
 Brunei is also highly dependent on imported cars and electrical parts.
 Brunei is generally an economically stable country, and it also pays its citizens towards health care, housing and rice.
 Unemployment stands at 6%, although Brunei is so rich and the sultan is so generous that he helps his citizens.

 Financial and banking sector are getting more important, and also tourism but still less comparing to the neighbouring countries.
 Brunei has also good currency – Brunei dollar, which is directly interchangeable with Singaporean dollar.
 Brunei has also good infrastructure and modern telecommunication system.